 3. Finding the Most Affordable Fibre Plans

 True affordability goes beyond the monthly price.
 It’s a balance of speed, total cost (including setup), and bundled benefits.
-Entry-level plans (20-50Mbps) are often sufficient for most households.
+Entry-level plans (roughly 10–50Mbps) are often sufficient for students, light users, and smaller households.

 Key Considerations for Affordability

-• Installation & Setup Fees: Many ISPs offer free installation and activation, saving you between R1,000 – R2,700.
-However, always check the terms.
+- Installation & Setup Fees: Many ISPs offer free installation and activation, which can save you roughly R1,000 – R2,999 depending on the network and promo.
+Always confirm what counts as “standard” installation.

-• Contract Terms: Month-to-month contracts are the standard, offering great flexibility.
+- Contract Terms: Month-to-month contracts are the standard and offer excellent flexibility.

-• Cancellation Fees & Clawbacks: This is critical.
-To recover setup costs, many ISPs include a “clawback” clause, requiring you to pay back the “free” installation or router if you cancel within a certain period (e.g., 6-12 months).
+- Cancellation Fees & Clawbacks: This is critical.
+To recover setup costs, many ISPs include a clawback clause, requiring you to repay the “free” installation or hardware if you cancel within a certain period (often 6–12 months).
 Always read the fine print.

 Examples of Affordable Entry-Level Plans

 The market is rich with competitive deals.
 Below are examples of affordable plans to illustrate what’s available.
-Prices are subject to change and depend on the FNO in your area.
+Prices are subject to change and depend on the network at your address.

 4. Local Providers vs. Major Players: A Deeper Dive